jpsaha/MOTPold/eligibility.md

 * These also apply to participation in the [EGMO](https://www.egmo.org/) and [APMO](https://www.apmo-official.org/).
 * [INMOTC](https://olympiads.hbcse.tifr.res.in/faq/) is organized before INMO.

-## The [Math Olympiad program organized by HBCSE](https://olympiads.hbcse.tifr.res.in/wp-content/uploads/2023/12/brochure-maths-Olympiad-2023-24.pdf), is the <span style="color: red"> only one </span> leading to participation in the following <span style="color: green"> International </span> Mathematical Olympiads --- <span style="color: green"> IMO, APMO, EGMO</span>. <span style="color: red"> No other contests are recognized. </span>

 ### From Madhya Pradesh